khushiup/ElevateCareer/README.md

 # AI Chat-based Career Counseling Application

-Career mantri is an AI based chatbot with many unique features such as one to one mentoring session with mentors, Resume Scanner, Opportunity Notifications related to interested domain and Counseller application Dashboard.
+Elevate Career is an AI based chatbot with many unique features such as one to one mentoring session with mentors, Resume Scanner, Opportunity Notifications related to interested domain and Counseller application Dashboard.
 >>>>>>> 24aaa9c (Initial commit)

 ## Overview